Azure/CanadaPubSecALZ/docs/archetypes/machinelearning.md

 | Azure App Service | Virtual Network integration.
 Public network access can be disabled, using private endpoint instead | Private endpoint on `azureWebsites` + DNS registration to either hub or spoke | `appService`, `privateEndpoints` |
 | Azure Container Registry | Network ACL deny, public network access disabled | Private endpoint on `registry` + DNS registration to either hub or spoke | `privateEndpoints`|f
 | Azure Application Insights | N/A | N/A | N/A |

+> For App Service, private endpoint requires the SKU tier `Premium`: https://docs.microsoft.com/en-us/azure/app-service/networking/private-endpoint so this may require a quota increase.

 This archetype also has the following security features as options for deployment: